-He is the co-author, along with Jennifer Doudna, of A Crack in Creation, a forthcoming book about the discovery, development, and applications of CRISPR—Cas9 gene editing technology.
+He is the co-author, along with Jennifer Doudna, of A Crack in Creation, a popular science book about the discovery, development, and applications of CRISPR-Cas9 gene editing technology.

 Currently, Sam is a Scientist and Group Leader of Technology Development at Caribou Biosciences, Inc.